Jamesits/SND/README.md

 ### Other OSes

-Other OSes except Windows are not tested because of the lack of resources available to me, though in theory it should run fine.
+#### Cross Compilation from Linux

+Set the `GOOS` and `GOARCH` to the desired [values](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63) and run `build.sh`.

+#### Native Build

 You need to figure out how to build on these platforms on yourself if you want a native build.

-### Cross Compiling

-Set the `GOOS` and `GOARCH` to the desired [values](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63) and run `build.sh`.